 When reading this collection, I would suggest blocking out a chunk of time.
 Lahiri’s writing is not dense, but it does not read quickly.
-I have heard this from friends (the ones I pushed the story on) as well.
+I have heard this from friends as well.
 Her simplistic writing style encourages you to slow naturally as you might when walking through a scenic area on a nice day, because it’s pleasant.

 Beyond their subject matter, all the stories are written in the same concise, impersonal tone.
-I praised this writing style when discussing “A Temporary Matter” because her sterile voice works well when chronicling the lives of people who have drifted apart.
+I praised this writing style when discussing “A Temporary Matter” because Lahiri’s sterile voice works well when chronicling the lives of people who have drifted apart.
 It works less well in other stories that require an emotional investment in characters’ relationships.
-Though she works with a varied cast—young vs. old, male vs. female, Indian vs. American—her characters are ultimately discussed and characterized with this clinical voice.
-Add to this that while the first story has an explosive climax, most of the others end quietly: a discovery is made, then the story ends sans consequences.
+Though she creates a varied cast of characters—young vs. old, male vs. female, Indian vs. American—her characters are ultimately discussed and characterized with this same clinical voice.
+Add to this that while the first story has an explosive climax, most of the others end quietly: a discovery is made, and the story ends sans consequences.
 Without clear endings, and no delineation of tone despite the variety of characters, it’s hard to move from one story to the next with complete satisfaction.